kenruizinoue/TodoDemoApp/README.md

 ## Medium Article

-This project is accompanied by a Medium article that explains the implementation of a Todo App UI using Android Compose.
-You can read the article [here]().
+This project is accompanied by a comprehensive Medium article that details the process of integrating Room Database into a Todo App using Android Compose.
+You can read the article here.

 ## Overview

-TodoDemoApp is an Android application built entirely using Jetpack Compose, focusing on demonstrating the capabilities of Compose in creating dynamic and interactive user interfaces.
-It showcases best practices in UI design and implementation, catering to both beginners and experienced developers.

-The app utilizes Kotlin's robustness and Compose's flexibility to offer a user-friendly interface.
-Its design prioritizes adaptability and interactivity, with features like:

-- Adaptive Color Scheme and Dynamic Icons: The UI dynamically changes colors and icons based on the Todo item's status, providing clear visual feedback to users.
-- Interactive Elements with Ripple Effects: Enhances the user experience with interactive components that respond elegantly to user interactions.
-- Modularized Composables: The app maintains a clean separation of concerns, with UI elements organized into distinct composables for easier management and scalability.

-## Main Components

-- Shared Resources: Centralized constants and icons for cohesive design.
-- `TodoItemUi()`: Composable function for rendering individual Todo items with interactive features.
+TodoDemoApp is an Android application built with Jetpack Compose and Room Database.
+It extends beyond basic UI implementation to include dynamic data storage and retrieval, showcasing the full spectrum of creating a functional and interactive Android application.
+This app is ideal for developers who want to understand how to combine Compose's interactive UI with Room Database's robust data management.

+Key aspects of the app include:

-- `TodoInputBar()`: A combination of TextField and FloatingActionButton for task addition.
+- Integration of Room Database for persistent data storage.
-- `TodoItemsContainer()`: A LazyColumn setup to efficiently list and manage Todo items.
+- Implementation of ViewModel to manage UI-related data in a lifecycle-conscious way.
+- Usage of Kotlin coroutines Flow for efficient and responsive database operations.

 ## Getting Started